Whilst we can’t cure MS, we do work our hardest to provide ways to help our service users and to limit the impact the condition has on their lives.

 Our team - including a specialist MS Nurse who visits monthly - can provide information and support on these topics and many others.
 We also conduct MS Awareness Training to increase knowledge about the disease and its complex symptoms.

 The charity is always looking for opportunities to fund research into MS and its treatments.
 In the past, we’ve researched pain management, bladder function and nutrition and are currently research the effects of regular gentle exercise on the physical symptoms of MS. We always pass the results of our research onto you.

 MSRRF has also worked closely on Conductive Education (CE), a rehabilitation system for people with MS that combines education, psychology and medical science.

-Our plans for the future are simple – we want to help more people with MS. We’re always looking for opportunities to provide more Outreach services in more areas across the North East and we are currently working towards the development of a Physiotherapy and Aquatherapy Centre in Northumberland.
+Our plans for the future are simple – we want to help more people with MS. We’re always looking for opportunities to provide more Outreach services in more areas across the North East and we are currently working towards the development of a Physiotherapy Centre in Northumberland.